BLOORGROVE

 Track record so far

-Before Bloorgrove, I spent years building independent online projects — learning how to take ideas from concept to launch, iterate publicly, and think long-term about design and community.
+Years of building independent online projects before this, taking ideas from concept to launch, iterating in public, and thinking long-term about design and community.

 What's next